joshbruce/fourth-earth-raw/public/solo-adventures/content.md

 Fourth Earth [.SA](solo adventures) is a specification wrapper of Fourth Earth [.RAW](rules as written) focusing on a single player playing one or more characters, with or without a narrator.

-Fourth Earth SA offers implementations for multiple Fourth Earth RAW additions, which can be ignored, modified, or added to (see “Fourth Earth RAW: Additions” chapter).
+Fourth Earth SA offers implementations for multiple Fourth Earth RAW additions, which can be ignored, modified, or added to (see Fourth Earth RAW: Additions chapter).

-Arguably the main hurdle for solo play is coming up with a world in which you, the player, can be surprised by what is found and what must be done.
+Arguably the main hurdle for solo play is coming up with a world in which you, the player, can be surprised by what you find and what can be done.
 There are two primary methods for overcoming this:

-1. Invite a narrator (or another player) who would have knowledge of the setting you do not (see Fourth Earth RAW: Additions, "West Marches" section).
+1. Invite a narrator (or another player) who would have knowledge of the setting you do not (see Fourth Earth RAW: Additions "West Marches" section).
-2. Randomize the creation of the setting and adventures or use random generation to inspire calculated creation; usually done with cards, dice, or a combination.
+2. Use randomization to create (or inspire the creation of) the setting and adventures; often using cards, dice, or a combination.

-As of this writing, Fourth Earth SA does not implement a possible solution.
+As of this writing, Fourth Earth SA does not offer an implementation for this.

 **Required equipment:**

 1. See Fourth Earth RAW introduction.
-2. A way to track ranks in skills and tools; 4 points per rank.
+2. A way to track ranks in skills and tools; 8 points per rank.
+3. A way to track 8 points on 4 life batteries.

-Another major hurdle is altering outcomes to favor positive or negative outcomes (sometimes referred to as “fudging the dice”) or otherwise ignoring the rules.
+Another major hurdle is altering results to favor positive or negative outcomes (sometimes referred to as “fudging the dice”) or otherwise ignoring the rules.
 This can make the game feel less worth playing; unearned victories and random defeats.
 This is also one reason narrators are helpful.
 Narrators may alter outcomes and bend rules but you may not be aware it’s happening.

 ## Setting